-- Establishment of the benchmark in the study area to provide a final and accurate portrait of the following components before work begins: - Surface water; - Ground water; - Air (sampling over a 12-month period at a minimum); - · Soil characterization. - Modelling, taking the project's configuration into account, to provide an accurate assessment of the effects on the following components: - · Dispersion of contaminants and GHG emissions; - Noise; - Flow and ice regime near temporary works and piers. - Bird mortality study if a cable-stayed structure is used.
+- Establishment of the benchmark in the study area to provide a final and accurate portrait of the following components before work begins: - Surface water; - · Groundwater: - Air (sampling over a 12-month period at a minimum); - Soil characterization. - Modelling, taking the project's configuration into account, to provide an accurate assessment of the effects on the following components: - Dispersion of contaminants and GHG emissions.
+The methodology selected for modelling atmospheric pollutants will be implemented at strategic points that accurately reflect air quality around the proposed structure, and the findings will be compared against current standards; - Noise; - Flow and ice regime near temporary works and piers. - Bird mortality study if a cable-stayed structure is used.